Pranay922/Spi-Calculator/README.md

 # Spi-Calculator
-This is a basic SPI calculator for college students
+This is a basic SPI calculator for students